nextcloud/documentation/user_manual/webinterface.rst

    password.
 You can also retrieve the WebDAV URL (see next chapter) and show your quota.
 Administrators will also get access to user management (:guilabel:`Users`), the apps settings (:guilabel:`Apps`) and administrative settings (:guilabel:`Admin`) including access to ownCloud's log.
-You will also find logout button in this menu.
+You will also find a logout button in this menu.
 5. **App Settings** field will contain various sections to access different views of the app.
-For example, files app will allow you to see the files *Shared with you* or *Shared with others*.
+For example, the files app allows you to see the files *Shared with you* or *Shared with others*.
    This field may also include a |gear| icon to access to various options provided by the app.